colurw/wedding_venue_mapper/readme.txt

 calculation of the distance to the nearest station and airport, based their coordinates or postcode respectively.

-2_draw_map.py filters the list of venues according to preference, and generates an interactive map in the browser using Plotly and Open Street Map.
+2_draw_map.py filters the list of venues according to input criteria, then generates an interactive map in the browser using Plotly and Open Street Map.